Houdini 21.0 Crowd simulations

 In the Combine Triggers section, use boolean logic to specify different combinations of triggers.

-Transition agents to the new animation clip at slightly different times
+Transition agents to a new animation clip at slightly different times

 1. Turn on Random Delay.